unrival-protocol/documentation/source/whitepaper.rst

 But first, It may be necessary to provide some motivation for such a curious use of networking technology.
 A single, top-level TODO list could exist for a group of agents of arbitrary size, representing these agents' common goals.
 TODO items requiring more deliberation could be nested TODO lists themselves.
 All lists and items could be curated through a combination of meritocratic and democratic selection processes.
 Now, please suspend your skepticism for a moment and allow yourself to imagine a top-level reflecting the needs of all of humanity (condensed to 10 items), each being nested to a degree proportional to the depth of the problem to be solved.
 It may have the appearance of a top-down list of orders, but in actuality consist of organically-grown units of wilful compliance, coming together through consensus.
 It could benefit from the advantages of centalization (e.g. clarity of purpose and direction) and decentralization alike.
 Given the ability to create such lists, *and enough users involved in its creation*, it's conceivable that an adequate response to `The Meta-Crisis`_ could be realized.

 How do we get there?
 How are TODO items to be prioritized?
 Who can interact with them?
 All of these rules may be enforced by `Proof`_.
-The following illustrates conditions that data consumable by client applications must satisfy:
+The following illustrates some conditions that may be required of data consumable by client applications:

 .. code:: org-mode